Technical Field Trips

 Technical Field Trips are designed to take you out of the classroom and into the real world to gain an insider’s view of the unique ways food science is currently being applied in commercial food environments.

-All Field Trips will depart from, and return to, the Morial Convention Center in the shuttle bus area at the times listed in the tour descriptions.
+All Technical Field Trips will depart from and return to McCormick Place South, Gate 3, at the times listed in the tour descriptions.
 Please arrive 15 minutes prior to scheduled departure time.
-No children under 18 years of age (21 for Celebration Distillation) are permitted on field trips.
+Only registered attendees are permitted on Technical Field Trips.

-To order tickets, select the appropriate Technical Field Trip from the Ticketed Events options when registering.
-No exchanges or refunds will be available after May 9.
-IFT reserves the right to cancel Field Trips which do not meet the minimum participation requirements.
-If a Field Trip is canceled, you will receive a notification and a refund.
+Select the appropriate Technical Field Trip from the Ticket Required events options when registering.
+Tickets will be mailed with your registration materials.
+No exchange or refund after May 29, 2015.
+IFT reserves the right to cancel Technical Field Trips which do not meet minimum participation requirements.
+You will receive notification and a refund if canceled.

-Facilities observe good manufacturing practices, and may require the removal of jewelry, and the use of hairnets in some areas.
-Low heeled, non-slip, and closed toe shoes are required.
-Skirts, shorts, and sleeveless shirts/blouses are not permitted.
-The companies reserve the right to review the registration list and deny participation to individuals they deem as having a conflict of interest.
+Please note that facilities reserve the right to review registration lists and deny participation to individuals they deem as having a conflict of interest.
 Participants may be required to sign a confidentiality agreement.